tweag/topiary/README.md

 | Spaced Softline | Space               | Newline            |
 | Input Softline  | Input-Dependent     | Input-Dependent    |

-"Input softlines" are rendered as newlines whenever they follow a newline in the input.
+"Input softlines" are rendered as newlines whenever the targeted node follows a newline in the input.
 Otherwise, they are rendered as spaces.

 #### Example